yetanalytics/project-persephone/doc/cli.md

   --statement sample_statements/calibration_coll.json
 ```
 Individual Statements and Statement arrays can be mixed and matched when using `--statement` multiple times.

+Note that the `--profile` flag can also be called multiple times to match against Patterns from multiple Profiles (this is important if Patterns in one Profile reference Patterns in another).
+Be mindful that if you have duplicate Profile or Pattern IDs you will receive an error.

 However, if we were to match a Statement that was not intended to be matched with the Profile, for example:
 ```